Performing Trade Studies Using Analyzer

 The Sensor () object's resolution constraint might have an impact on your trade study.
 Confirm this by rerunning the study with the Ground Sampling Distance constraint disabled.

-1. Bring STK to the front.
-You might need to move Analyzer and the Parametric Study Tool to the side in order to perform the following tasks.
+2. You might need to move or minimize Analyzer and the Parametric Study Tool to the side in order to perform the following tasks.

-5. Clear the Max: checkbox in the Ground Sample Distance frame.
+7. Clear the Max: check box in the Constraints Properties - Ground Sample Distance frame.

 2. Click Run....